 Before a master-planned community generates any revenues, material expenditures are incurred to acquire land, obtain development approvals and construct significant portions of project infrastructure, amenities, model homes and sales facilities.
 It generally takes several years for a master-planned community development to achieve cumulative positive cash flow.
-If we are unable to develop and market our master-planned communities successfully or to generate positive cash flows from these operations within expected timeframes, it will have a material adverse effect on our business and results of operations.
+If we are unable to develop and market our master-planned communities successfully or to generate positive cash flows from these operations within expected timeframes, including as a result of unexpected costs or regulatory delay, it will have a material adverse effect on our business and results of operations.